-The Sanofi Pasteur / Wilkes University one-year Industry Pharmacy fellowship program is a comprehensive experience for Doctor of Pharmacy graduates to gain exposure in pharmacovigilance for vaccines.
+The Sanofi Pasteur / Wilkes University two-year Industry Pharmacy fellowship program is a comprehensive experience for Doctor of Pharmacy graduates to gain exposure in pharmacovigilance for vaccines.

 Sanofi Pasteur, the vaccines division of Sanofi, is the largest company in the world devoted entirely to human vaccines.
 Our driving goal is to protect people from infectious diseases by creating safe and effective vaccines.